kaboc/flutter_remote_piano/README.md

 * Web (limited)
     * `gRPC-Web` is used for web instead of `grpc-dart`.
     * Sending notes is not supported due to the limited functionality of gRPC-Web.
-    * Receiving notes does not start unless you send a request by tapping a key after connected to a server.
+    * Receiving notes does not start unless you send a request by tapping any one of keys after connected to a server.
     * Tapping more keys cause an error printed in a browser console.
     * A gateway proxy is necessary between a server and clients.
-See below for instruction.
         * See the README of [piano_server](https://github.com/kaboc/piano_server) for details.

-[flutter_midi](https://pub.dev/packages/flutter_midi) and [Tone.js](https://tonejs.github.io/) are used for mobile and web respectively.

 **No sound font (.sf2) file is in this repository.**
 Search and get one, and place it in `/assets/sf2/` before you run the app.